Meet Your Trainers

 A great maturity and an ability to relate to all those aspiring ambulance officers around you, to nurture and guide careers and inspire others takes not only self- confidence and a belief in the skills you have but an ability to share those skills and insights in an educationally inspiring way to mentor those moving up in the caring professions.
 Serge has these skills in volumes

-Serge took those unique paramedic education skills and decided to share them with the North Coast of NSW.
-Working out of Mullumbimby Ambulance Station in northern NSW Serge Bought those skills, honed in a cauldron, to regional NSW and what a bonus it was.
+Serge took those unique skills and decided to share them with the North Coast of NSW.
+Working out of Mullumbimby Ambulance Station in northern NSW Serge bought those skills, honed in a cauldron, to regional NSW and what a bonus it was.
 Serving on the Westpac Lifesaver Helicopter and responding to regional emergencies, Serge added a diverse regional and remote experience, a country depth to those city skills.

 We are so proud to have Serge working with us here at International Paramedic College.
 Whether it’s giving something back to the community here in our first aid and CPR classes or sharing that way of knowing with our paramedic students, we all benefit from his years of experience at the coalface of emergency care.